Ribbonlength of families of folded ribbon knots: Folded ribbon knots, ribbon equivalence, and ribbonlength

 \begin{definition}[\cite{DKTZ} Definition 3.4] Two folded ribbon knots are {\em diagram equivalent} if they have equivalent knot diagrams. \end{definition}

 Another way to understand folded ribbon equivalence is to keep track of the folded ribbon and folding information.
-This can be done by keeping track of the topological type of the ribbon, and the ribbon linking number\footnote{Since an oriented folded ribbon knot is a framed knot, we can can compute the linking number between the knot and one boundary component.
-This is the ribbon linking number (see \cite{DKTZ} Definition 3.1).}. \begin{definition} Two oriented folded ribbon knots (or links) are {\em (folded) ribbon equivalent} if they are diagram equivalent, have the same ribbon linking number, and are both topologically equivalent either to a M\"obius band or an annulus when considered as ribbons in $\R^3$. \end{definition}
+This can be done by keeping track of the knot diagram, the topological type of the ribbon, and the way the ribbon twists about the knot diagram.
+Since an oriented folded ribbon knot is a framed knot, we can can compute the linking number between the knot diagram and one boundary component.
+Recall that the {\em linking number} is a link invariant used to determine the degree to which components of a link are joined together.
+Given an oriented two component link $L=A\cup B$, the linking number $\Lk(A,B)$ is defined to be one half the sum of $+1$ crossings and $-1$ crossings between $A$ and $B$.
+(See Figure~\ref{fig:crossingvalue}.)

+\begin{definition} [\cite{DKTZ} Definition 3.1] Given an oriented folded ribbon knot $K_{w,F}$, we define the {\em ribbon linking number} to be the linking number between the knot diagram and one boundary component of the ribbon.
+We denote this as $\Lk(K_{w,F})$, or $\Lk(K_w)$. \end{definition}

+\begin{definition} Two oriented folded ribbon knots (or links) are {\em (folded) ribbon equivalent} if they are diagram equivalent, have the same ribbon linking number, and are both topologically equivalent either to a M\"obius band or an annulus when considered as ribbons in $\R^3$. \end{definition}

+For example, the left and center folded ribbon unknots in Figure~\ref{fig:4unknot} are ribbon equivalent (with ribbon linking number 0), while the one on the right is not ribbon equivalent to them (with ribbon linking number $-2$).
+This example shows that there can be different looking folded ribbon knots with the same ribbon linking number.

+The topological type of the ribbon is also needed in Definition~\ref{def:ribbon-equivalence}.
+For example, a convex 4-stick folded ribbon unknot and a 3-stick folded ribbon unknot can each have ribbon linking number $\pm 1$.
+For these folded ribbon unknots, we simply need one fold to be of different type from the others.
+(Note that the folded ribbon knot is a topological annulus when the number of edges in the knot diagram is even, and is a M\"obius band when the number of edges is odd.)